Photo © 2010 and courtesy McDonald's.

 Me: "...
 Hazelnut?"

-The cashier may well have been hard of hearing or just having a bad day.
-I've learned to give folks a pretty generous heaping of the proverbial benefit of the doubt; at my age and, especially, in my less-than-ideal state of health, a little bit of Zen goes a long way.
-And this was more funny than frustrating, especially when compared to my blog problems or dealings with so-called "customer service" at a couple of companies that I'm planning to call out by name here one day soon or, well, lots of aspects of daily life.
+The cashier may have been hard of hearing — or just distracted.
+I've learned to give folks a pretty generous heaping of the proverbial benefit of the doubt whatever the circumstance; at my age and, especially, in my less-than-ideal state of health, a little bit of Zen goes a long way.
+This was really more funny than frustrating, especially when compared to my blog problems or recent dealings with so-called "customer service" at a couple of different companies or, well, lots of aspects of daily life.

 The price of iced coffee has gone up since the introduction of the McCafé beverages, although contrary to the above promotional image the cup is not served on linen with a side of coffee beans.
-After a few mediocre orders in a row I'd broken what was becoming perhaps a bit too much of a habit, but Friday night I really wanted that iced coffee and, I'm pleased to report, it was totally yummy.
+After a few mediocre orders in a row I'd broken what was becoming perhaps a bit too much of a habit, but Friday night I seriously wanted that iced coffee and, I'm pleased to report, it was delicious.